-The plan should indicate that if a claim is denied, the employee will be provided with, at a minimum:
+The plan should indicate that if a claim is denied, in whole or in part, the employee will be provided with, at a minimum:

 - 1. The specific reason for the denial; - 2.
 The specific law or section of the policy that caused the denial; - 3.
 What documentation was relied on for the denial; - 4.
 What documentation can be provided, if any, to reconsider the denial; and - 5.
 Reference to the reconsideration and appeals processes and timeframes.